 Try to understand the speaker’s perspective.
 Empathy can help you comprehend the emotions and motivations behind the speaker’s words, making the conversation more meaningful and genuine.

-6. Practice Patience:
+6. Practice Patience in Dialogue

 Good listening requires patience.
 Resist the urge to interrupt, and give the speaker the time they need to express their thoughts.
 Remember, conversations are not races, but rather opportunities for exchange and understanding.